Dragoon, Arizona: History

 In 1973 a train explosion caused a derailment that happened just downhill from Dragoon Pass.
-Breaks overheated causing sparks to ignite a train car floor impregnated with flammable chemistry.
+Brakes overheated causing sparks to ignite a train car floor impregnated with flammable chemistry.
 The resulting explosion left a huge crater and totally or partially destroyed 113 of the rail cars.
 The car that caught fire was carrying MK 82 Navy bombs.

 Local Businesses

 Dragoon General Store had gone through extensive renovations.
 This store is not open to the public at this time and is pending numerous permits from the county.